lightning/bolts/11-payment-encoding.md

 in the `channel_update` message, which they can update at all times.

 The `f` field allows on-chain fallback.
-This may not make sense for tiny or very time-sensitive payments, however.
+This may not make sense for tiny or time-sensitive payments, however.
 It's possible that new address forms will appear, and so multiple `f` fields in an implied preferred order help with transition, and `f` fields with versions 19-31 will be ignored by readers.